Guidelines

 1. How long should my presentation be?

 Your presentation must be no longer than 15 minutes.
-There is no minimum length but presentations of less than 7 minutes do not usually progress beyond the first round because the speaker doesn’t have time to develop their argument and share lots of detail about their research.
+There is no minimum length but presentations of less than 7 minutes do not usually progress beyond the first round because the speaker doesn’t have time to develop their argument and share lots of detail about their ideas.
 10-15 minutes is ideal!

 1. If I win, do I get to keep the award?